Anthropo/scene Series (2017) 300cm x 180 cm acrylic on paper

-Over the last seven years, I have been exploring a range of subjects including the overlooked everyday; unnoticed urban edgelands; conflict and identity; and the power of the establishment post-2009.
+Over the years, I have explored a range of subjects including the overlooked everyday; unnoticed urban edgelands; conflict and identity; and the power of the establishment post-2009.
 They are linked by an over-arching exploration of a fundamental dissonant cognitive state throughout society.
 We inhabit a world trying to make sense of conflicting simulataneous beliefs.
-In June last year, it seemed to me that all my artistic concerns collided in a perfect storm with the Brexit referendum result.
+In June 2016, it seemed to me that all my artistic concerns collided in a perfect storm with the Brexit referendum result.
 This was re-emphasised by the election events in the USA, and populist threats in Europe.

 I used to investigate ideas, make sketches, take random photos and build up narrative work.
 I used recognisable imagery to challenge and question pre-conceived ideas about our world.
-Now my own confusion has resulted in a
+Post-2016, my own confusion resulted in a

 retreat within.
 I stopped consciously thinking about events surrounding me and instead began to make work entirely from within: no reference sources, no figures, no imagery, no photos and no sketching.

-Two residencies in 2017 have further developed this thinking and approach.
-Developing huge surfaces not knowing in any way how they might develop is scary but rewarding.
-The process itself is emblemetic of the uncertainty within global society.
+Two residencies in 2017 further developed this thinking and approach.
+Developing huge surfaces not knowing in any way how they might develop was scary but rewarding.
+The process itself became emblematic of the uncertainty within global society.

-The early works in this period I have titled “Anamnesis”.
-In Greek philosophy, anamnesis“ is the closest that human minds can come to experiencing the freedom of the soul prior to its being encumbered by matter”.
-In keeping with Anamnesis both as a subject and a process, I have no idea where this will all lead next.
-More recent works are evolving with ideas of the Anthropocene (our current man-made earth era; the Cassandra motif; ambiguous figurative imagery suggesting submission, surrender and falling.
+The early works in this period were titled “Anamnesis”.
+In Greek philosophy, "'anamnesis' is the closest that human minds can come to experiencing the freedom of the soul prior to its being encumbered by matter”.
+In keeping with Anamnesis both as a subject and a process, I had no idea where this would lead.
+More recent works evolved informed by ideas of the Anthropocene (our current man-made earth era); the Cassandra motif; and ambiguous figurative imagery suggesting submission, surrender and falling.